Nashville, Tennessee: 18th and 19th centuries

 In 1689, French-Canadian trader Martin Chartier established a trading post on the Cumberland River, near the present-day site of the city.
 In 1714, a group of French traders under the command of Charles Charleville established a settlement and trading post at the present location of downtown Nashville, which became known as French Lick.
 These settlers quickly established an extensive fur trading network with the local Native Americans, but by the 1740s the settlement had largely been abandoned.

-In 1779, explorers James Robertson and John Donelson led a party of Overmountain Men to the site of French Lick, and constructed Fort Nashborough.
-It was named for Francis Nash, the American Revolutionary War hero.
+In 1779, a settling party organized by Judge Richard Henderson, led by explorers James Robertson and John Donelson of Overmountain Men, traveled to the site of French Lick, and constructed Fort Nashborough.
+It was chartered by the North Carolina General Assembly on April 19, 1784, meeting in Hillsborough, North Carolina and named in honor of Francis Nash, the American Revolutionary War hero.
+Nash's home, the Nash-Hooper House, was adjacent to the location of the proceedings of the 1784 session of the General Assembly.
 Nashville quickly grew because of its strategic location as a port on the Cumberland River, a tributary of the Ohio River; and its later status as a major railroad center.
 By 1800, the city had 345 residents, including 136 enslaved African Americans and 14 free African Americans.
 In 1806, Nashville was incorporated as a city and became the county seat of Davidson County, Tennessee.
 In 1843, the city was named as the permanent capital of the state of Tennessee.
-Knoxville, Kingston & Murfreesboro were prior locations of the state capital.
+Knoxville, Kingston, and Murfreesboro were prior locations of the state capital.

 The city government of Nashville owned 24 slaves by 1831, and 60 prior to the Civil War.
 They were "put to work to build the first successful water system and maintain the streets."
 Auction blocks and brokers' offices were part of the slave market at the heart of the city.
 It was the center of plantations cultivating tobacco and hemp as commodity crops, in addition to the breeding and training of thoroughbred horses, and other livestock.
 For years, Nashville was considered one of the wealthiest southern capitals and a large portion of its prominence was from the iron business.
 Nashville led the south for iron production.